TIBCOSoftware/jasperreports/jasperreports/readme.txt

 4. Support and training
 -----------------------------

-Jaspersoft Corporation now offers support, services and training for JasperReports and you can learn more about all these here: http://www.jaspersoft.com/ss_overview.html
+TIBCO Software Inc. now offers support, services and training for JasperReports and you can learn more about all these here: http://www.jaspersoft.com/ss_overview.html